 Anyway, I hate sounding like I’m trying to pitch you something.
 I really don’t share or review a product unless it is something that has improved my life in some way, so there’s that.
 As usual, please share this post with anyone you know that may find it helpful.
 Thanks ~Sarah

 P.S.
-A note from my husband.
+A note from my now, ex-husband.
 He said to pay special attention when you are installing it to make sure that you use the right screws for the right holes.
 That is because if you use the long ones where the short ones are supposed to go, you could risk breaking the glass in your door so just pay attention and you should be fine.
 Also, he offered to help me make a little youtube video to show it working in action, however, when you are on the product page there is one already if you scroll down a bit.